beeps82/SVHN_CNN/README.md

 # SVHN_CNN
-Four digit SVHN (horizontal)sequenceprediction with CNN using Keras
+Four digit SVHN (horizontal) sequence prediction with CNN using Keras

 This was my final project submission for the GaTech OMSCS 6476, Computer Vision.